 Airtel had previously agreed the sale of their towers to Helios prior to the transaction being cancelled because of an unfavourable regulatory environment.

 There are three mobile network operators in Congo Brazzaville, all of which are backed by regional players.
 MTN Congo and Airtel Congo compete with the much smaller Bintel-owned Equateur Télécom (trading as Azur Congo).
-Airtel had a 3G monopoly for nearly two years until MTN launched its own 3G service in August 2013 and 4G in December 2016.

 Negotiations to sell Airtel’s Congolese opco to Orange lapsed, but MNO consolidation is not a new phenomenon in Congo, Airtel having acquired Warid’s operation in the country in 2014 vaulting them over MTN to become market leaders.